 The works of composer Dana Kaufman (b.
-Chicago, 1989) have been heard throughout North America, as well as in Estonia, the Czech Republic and Italy.
-Her music has been featured at venues and festivals such as New York Opera Fest; soundSCAPE Festival; Estonian Music Days; Charlotte New Music Festival; Centro Musica Contemporanea di Milano; Ravinia Festival’s One Score, One Chicago Series; Opera on Tap Chicago; College Music Society; Estonian Academy of Music and Theatre Fall Festival; Chosen Vale International Trumpet Seminar; Music Institute of Chicago’s Nichols Hall; Peoria Civic Center; Connecticut Summerfest; Jordan Hall; Atlas Performing Arts Center; Baltimore War Memorial; Society of Composers, Inc.; North American Jewish Choral Festival; Women Composers Festival of Hartford; FEASt Festival; College Music Society; Frontwave New Music Festival and FETA Foundation Concert Series; it has also been performed and recorded by ensembles such as Great Noise Ensemble, Atlantic Music Festival Contemporary Ensemble, a very small consortium, Firebird Ensemble, Verified Brass Quintet, Wet Ink Ensemble, Resound Duo, Na Wai Chamber Choir, So Percussion and performers with the Houston Grand Opera Orchestra.
+Chicago, 1989) have been heard throughout North America, as well as in Estonia, the Czech Republic, and Italy.
+Her music has been featured at venues and festivals such as New York Opera Fest; soundSCAPE Festival; Boston New Music Festival; Estonian Music Days; Charlotte New Music Festival; Centro Musica Contemporanea di Milano; Jordan Hall; Opera on Tap Chicago; Estonian Academy of Music and Theatre Fall Festival; Chosen Vale International Trumpet Seminar; Music Institute of Chicago’s Nichols Hall; College Music Society National Conference; Peoria Civic Center; Connecticut Summerfest; Atlas Performing Arts Center; Baltimore War Memorial; Society of Composers, Inc. National Student Conference; North American Jewish Choral Festival; Women Composers Festival of Hartford; FEASt Festival; Frontwave New Music Festival; Ravinia Festival’s One Score, One Chicago Series Youth Division; and FETA Foundation Concert Series; it has also been performed by ensembles such as Great Noise Ensemble, a very small consortium, Firebird Ensemble, Verified Brass Quintet, Wet Ink Ensemble, Resound Duo, Na Wai Chamber Choir, So Percussion, and performers with OperaRox Productions and the Houston Grand Opera Orchestra.

-Ms. Kaufman is the recipient of numerous other awards: Finalist, 2017 ASCAP Morton Gould Young Composer Awards; 2016 American Prize Honorable Mention/Finalist in the Chamber Music Student Division and 2015 Semi-Finalist in the Opera/Theater/Film Division for her one-act opera/undergraduate thesis, Diary of a Madman; University of Miami (UM) Dean’s Fellowship; New England Conservatory (NEC) Merit Awards and Scholarships; Amherst College Edward Poole Lay Fellowship; Winner of the Ensemble Ibis Composition Competition; Finalist in the New American Voices Composition Competition; Honorable Mention in the Boston Choral Ensemble’s Commission Competition; First Runner-Up in the Black House New Operas Project Composers’ Competition; Third Place in the Amherst College College Song Composition Competition; Eric Edward Sundquist Prize in Composition; Mikhail Schweitzer Memorial Book Award; First Place in the Music Institute of Chicago’s Generation Next Composition Competition; and is a winner of the Women Composers Festival New England Score Call and flutist Orlando Cela’s “Project Extended” Score Call.
-She was also Composer-in-Residence at Lutheran Church of the Ascension (IL), and Hashkiveinu (co-composed with Richard Cohn) is published by Transcontinental Music Publications and performed at synagogues throughout North America.
+From 2012-2013, Ms. Kaufman was a Fulbright Student Research Fellow in Tallinn, Estonia, where she conducted ethnomusicology research, studied composition at the Estonian Academy of Music and Theatre, and collected field recordings for incorporation into compositions.
+She is also the recipient of numerous other awards: Finalist, 2017 ASCAP Morton Gould Young Composer Awards; 2016 American Prize Honorable Mention in the Chamber Music Student Division and 2015 Semi-Finalist in the Opera/Theater/Film Division for her one-act opera/undergraduate thesis, Diary of a Madman; University of Miami (UM) Dean’s Fellowship; New England Conservatory (NEC) Merit Awards and Scholarships; Finalist, OperaRox Productions’ New Works Competition; Amherst College Edward Poole Lay Fellowship; Winner of the Ensemble Ibis Composition Competition; Finalist in the New American Voices Composition Competition; Honorable Mention in the Boston Choral Ensemble’s Commission Competition; First Runner-Up in the Black House New Operas Project Composers’ Competition; Third Place in the Amherst College College Song Composition Competition; Eric Edward Sundquist Prize in Composition; Mikhail Schweitzer Memorial Book Award; First Place in the Music Institute of Chicago’s Generation Next Composition Competition; and is a winner of the Women Composers Festival New England Score Call and flutist Orlando Cela’s “Project Extended” Score Call.
+Her selected "Project Extended" work, Hang Down Your Head, will be released by Ravello Records on "Shadow Etchings: New Music for Flute" in spring 2018.
+She was also Composer-in-Residence of the Na Wai Chamber Choir and Lutheran Church of the Ascension (IL), and Hashkiveinu (co-composed with Richard Cohn) is published by Transcontinental Music Publications and performed at synagogues throughout North America.